 - Add grated Parmesan cheese on top, let simmer.

-- Sprinkle more cheese on top of each bowl before serving.
+- To serve, sprinkle additional cheese on top of each bowl.